xianglinlu/SyzygiumTrait/README.md

 ### Literature Sources
 The original list of species for treating in the Flora of Singapore was taken from {eve to add the paper}.
-33 of these species have descriptions in two floristic accounts, these are A revision of Syzygium [Sol and Parnell.
-2015.] & Tree Flora of Sabah and Sarawak [Soepadmo et al. 2011.]
-Protologues were accessed from the biodiversity heritage library (BHL).
+33 of these species have descriptions in two floristic accounts, these are [A revision of Syzygium](https://bioone.org/journals/adansonia/volume-37/issue-2/a2015n2a1/A-revision-of-Syzygium-Gaertn-Myrtaceae-in-Indochina-Cambodia-Laos/10.5252/a2015n2a1.full) & Tree [Flora of Sabah and Sarawak](https://archive.org/details/treefloraofsabah0000unse) Protologues were accessed from the biodiversity heritage library (BHL).

 ## Process